LiskArchive/lisk-legacy-docs/introduction.md

 A snapshot is a backup of the complete blockchain.
 It can be used to speed up the sync process, instead of having to validate all transactions starting from genesis block to current block height.
 Lisk provides official snapshots of the blockchain, see [http://snapshots.lisk.io](http://snapshots.lisk.io).

-> [Creating own snapshots](binary/admin-binary.md#create-snapshot) is only supported for Lisk Core Binary distributions.
-Rebuilding from snapshot is explained for each distribution in the Administration section.
+> [Creating own snapshots](administration/binary.md#create-snapshot) is only supported for Lisk Core Binary distributions.
+Rebuilding from a snapshot is explained for each distribution in the Administration section.

 ## Lisk Core Distributions